scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 Related work
 ============

-First, we briefly review related literature, to further motivate the need for a framework to compare neural network models developed for animal acoustic communication research.
+First, we briefly review related literature, to further motivate the need for a framework.
 A very common workflow in studies of acoustic behavior is to segment sounds from one animal into a sequence of units, after which further analyses can be done, as reviewed in :cite:`kershenbaumAcousticSequencesNonhuman2016`.
 Some analyses require further annotation of the units to assign them to one of some set of classes,